 Begin the day with a catered farm-fresh breakfast, followed by a tour of the Lyons Farmette, a working sustainable farm and education center with a mission to support and empower the local food community.
 Education programs at Lyons include how to keep bees, building cob ovens, brewing beer, and making cheese, drawing on some of the best educators, teachers, chefs, and agriculture experts in the Front Range.
 This tour made possible in part by Door to Door Organics.
 Thank you for your support!

 August 23: Farm to Table Experience at Zweck Farm (with History Colorado)

 Celebrate our local food traditions and heritage in this farm-to-table experience.
-We’ve teamed up with History Colorado for a guided farm tour followed by an informal lunch created with products raised on-site.
+We’ve teamed up with History Colorado for a guided farm tour of Zweck Farm, recognized as one of the oldest working farms in the state, followed by an informal lunch created with products raised on-site.
 This is a unique opportunity to reconnect with your food and the people who grow it at one of the state’s oldest working farms, rich with history and tradition.